Processing your request

 Case Status: SETTLED

-On or around 06/11/2007 (Date of last review)
+—On or around 06/11/2007 (Date of last review)

 Filing Date: September 27, 2002

-The original complaint charges Avista Corp. and certain of its officers and directors with issuing false and misleading statements concerning its business and financial condition.
-Specifically, the complaint alleges that defendants made misstatements of material facts and omitted to state material facts in their public statements and elsewhere, including failing to disclose that Avista was engaged in highly risky energy trading activities with Enron and Portland General Electric involving so-called "Ricochet" or "megawatt laundering" trades in which Avista acted as a middleman between Enron and Portland General Electric so that Enron could evade California's caps on electric power prices and charge California artificially high prices for electricity, that Avista routinely acted as a middleman between affiliates such as Enron and Portland General Electric in order to facilitate transactions to proceed which would have been prohibited under federal rules if the affiliates had engaged in them without an intermediary, and that Avista was and is exposed to substantial contingent legal liabilities as a result of the foregoing, including the threatened revocation of its license to trade electric power on the wholesale markets, or market-based rate authority, by the Federal Energy Regulatory Commission.
+The original Complaint charges Avista and certain of its officers and directors with issuing false and misleading statements concerning its business and financial condition.
+Specifically, the Complaint alleges that Defendants made misstatements of material facts and omitted to state material facts in their public statements and elsewhere, including failing to disclose that Avista was engaged in highly risky energy trading activities with Enron and Portland General Electric involving so-called "Ricochet" or "megawatt laundering" trades in which Avista acted as a middleman between Enron and Portland General Electric so that Enron could evade California's caps on electric power prices and charge California artificially high prices for electricity, that Avista routinely acted as a middleman between affiliates such as Enron and Portland General Electric in order to facilitate transactions to proceed which would have been prohibited under federal rules if the affiliates had engaged in them without an intermediary, and that Avista was exposed to substantial contingent legal liabilities as a result of the foregoing, including the threatened revocation of its license to trade electric power on the wholesale markets, or market-based rate authority, by the Federal Energy Regulatory Commission.

-The complaint further alleges that on August 14, 2002, after the Federal Energy Regulatory Commission announced that it may take formal enforcement action on charges that Avista helped manipulate California power prices during 2000, Avista stock tumbled 11.85 percent, and on September 17, 2002 Avista stock traded at as low as$11.10 per share, down from its class period high of $67.55.
+The Complaint further alleges that on August 14, 2002, after the Federal Energy Regulatory Commission announced that it may take formal enforcement action on charges that Avista helped manipulate California power prices during 2000, Avista stock tumbled 11.85 percent, and on September 17, 2002 Avista stock traded at as low as $11.10 per share, down from its class period high of $67.55.

 Protected Content